Logan-Lin/quartz-blog/content/ml-tech/ode-sde.md

 The theory is quite straightforward.
 The tricky part is in the model training.
 First, the network expands from learning all possibilities of velocities at $(x_t,t)$ to all velocities at $(x_t,t, \Delta t)$ with $\Delta t\in [0, t]$.
 Essentially, the shortcut vector field has one more dimension than the instantaneous vector field, making the learning space larger.
 Second, calculating the ground truth shortcut involves calculating integral, which can be computationally heavy.

-To tackle these challenges, shortcut models introduce *self-consistency shortcuts*: one shortcut vector with step size $2\Delta t$ should equal two consecutive shortcut vectors both with step size $\Delta t$:
+To tackle these challenges, shortcut models introduce *self-consistency shortcuts*: one shortcut with step size $2\Delta t$ should equal two consecutive shortcuts both with step size $\Delta t$:

 $$
 u(x_t,t,2\Delta t)=u(x_t,t,\Delta t)/2+u(x_{t+\Delta t},t+\Delta t,\Delta t)/2
 $$

-The model is then trained with the combination of matching instantaneous vectors and self-consistency shortcuts as below.
+The model is then trained with the combination of matching instantaneous velocities and self-consistency shortcuts as below.
 Notice that we don't train a separate network for matching the instantaneous vectors but leverage the fact that the shortcut $u(x_t,t,\Delta t)$ is the instantaneous velocity when $\Delta t\rightarrow 0$.

 $$
 \mathcal{L} = \mathbb{E}_{x_0,x_1,t,\Delta t} [ \underbrace{\| u_\theta(x_t, t, 0) - (x_1 - x_0)\|^2}_{\text{Flow-Matching}} +